Noun (band)

 Noun is the solo musical project of Screaming Females lead guitar player Marissa Paternoster.
 Paternoster started recording as Noun in 2004 and had a track featured on the I Heard This First CD compilation, her first release was a 2009 self-released cassette called Forgotten Grin compiling 5 years' worth of material, reissued on Don Giovanni Records in 2013.
-Noun's first full length, Holy Hell was released in 2010 by Don Giovanni Records.
+Noun's first full-length, Holy Hell was released in 2010 by Don Giovanni Records.

-In a 2012 list Marissa Paternoster was named the 77th-greatest guitarist of all time by SPIN magazine.
+In a 2012 list Paternoster was named the 77th-greatest guitarist of all time by SPIN magazine.